waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 BEGIN = 4526

-Edit your "getdiff.conf" file with your own information and save it.
+Edit your "getdiff.conf" file with your own information and save it using your favourite text editor.

-To download change files, we start "getdiff" with the configuration file and if using the INTERNAL server the password:
+To download change files, we invoke `getdiff` passing to it our configuration file and our password for "openstreetmap.org" account:

 ```
   $ getdiff -c getdiff/getdiff.conf -p xxxxxx
 ```

-Program logs its progress to "getdiff.log" under its work directory.
+Program is more verbose in its log file when `verbose` option is set.
+This log file may recieve logs from curl-library and or my cookie handling code.

+Assuming the region OSM data file is more than a day old, program should download change files and their correponding state.txt files into "geofabrik" directory.
+Check the log file, inspect `newerFiles.txt` and "previous.seq" files.

-2.2 Update with "op_update_db.sh" script:
+## 2.2 Update with "op_update_db.sh" script:

 The script "op_update_db.sh" is used to update overpass database with change files downloaded by "getdiff".
 Script usage is: